 What the players must play depends on the card led

-- If a Wizard is led, players can play anything they want
+• If a Wizard is led, players can play anything they want

-- If a Jester is led, players must follow the suit of the first card played that has a suit
+• If a Jester is led, players must follow the suit of the first card played that has a suit

-- If any other card is played, players must follow suit
+• If any other card is played, players must follow suit

-How is Wizard Scored?
+How the Wizard Card Game is Scored?

 At the end of the round players score points if they take exactly the number of tricks they bid.
 Players score 20 points for making their bid, plus 10 points for every trick taken.
 This scoring mechanism encourages players to make higher bids.
 Players who miss their bid lose 10 points for every trick they are off by (whether they are over or under).